What are daddy long legs?

-Harvestmen and daddy long legs refer to the same species, and although they are commonly referred to as spiders, they are in fact not spiders and are not even insects either.
+Harvestmen or daddy long leg refers to the same species, and although they are commonly referred to as spiders, they are in fact not spiders and are not even insects either.
 Daddy long legs or harvestmen are part of the family Phalangiidae and lack venom glands and do not have the ability to spin silken webs.
 Daddy long legs are omnivores and feed on a variety of organic materials, feces, carcasses, aphids, and other small insects.

-Why do I have a daddy long legs/harvestmen problem?
+Why do I have a daddy long leg problem?

 Daddy long legs or harvestmen can be seen gathering in large numbers in the fall around harvest time.
 They can be found hiding on trees, under rocks, logs, and leaf piles.
 If the weather becomes too hot or dry they will often move inside of homes in order to seek shelter in areas with higher humidity levels.
 Inside of a home, they can be found hiding during the day in secluded dark places like basements, attics, crawl spaces, and bathrooms.
 They are usually inactive during the day and will come out at night to forage for food.